© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow: one of two round barrows west of Haxton Down is a scheduled monument protected by Historic England under reference 1010062.
 View the official record →

-Bowl barrow is a round barrow situated west of Haxton Down in Wiltshire and dates to the Bronze Age.
+Bowl barrow is a Neolithic or Bronze Age round barrow located west of Haxton Down in Wiltshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010062.

 Bowl barrow: one of two round barrows west of Haxton Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010062.